 To foster creativity, talent development, and self-generating, problem-solving abilities to expand each student's awareness of choices for satisfying contributions to society.

 To support the social and emotional needs of gifted students in order to help students develop healthy self-concepts, increase commitment to personal responsibility and responsibility towards others, and cultivate sensitivity and constructive ethical standards.

-To encourage and model respect for the full range of diversity among individuals with gifts and talents: cultural, socio-economic, language, and double-labeled.
+To encourage and model respect for the full range of diversity among individuals with gifts and talents: cultural, socio-economic, language, and twice-exceptional.

 To address the needs of underachieving GATE students.